stig/phageapp/RELEASING.md

+0. Update version number (through Xcode or directly in Phage/Phage-Info.plist)
 1. Build and run the app - test thoroughly.
-2. Update release notes.
+2. Update release/testing notes.
 3. Tag the release in git.
-4. Build & archive in Xcode (do not accept testflight's offer to upload the build - it will fail).
+4. Build & archive in Xcode.
+5. Upload via testflight & update release notes.
-5. Save the archived build in ~/Dropbox/IPAs.
+6. Save the archived build in ~/Dropbox/IPAs.
-6. Drag into TestFlight.
-7. Upload & update release notes.